riffnshred/nhl-led-scoreboard/README.md

 ![scoreboard demo](assets/images/scoreboard.jpg)

+## UPDATE ON 2021 Season changes (PLEASE READ)
+The 2021 season is upon us.
+REJOICE !!!

+This project rely on the undocumented NHL API and I have no control over it. the 2021 season as we know it is a different one and that will have an effect on this software.
+Your board might crash and not run sometimes.
+I suspect most of the changes, if there is any, will be found early on and I'll publish updates accordingly.
+Please keep an eye on the issue sections or open a new one if you believe what you are encounting has not been reported.

+I also strongly recommand joining the discord channel to keep up with the updates and whats going on.
+And also you know. show off your setup which I enjoy.

+Cheers
+JJ

 ## Description
 This is a Python software made to display NHL live scores, stats, and more of your favorite teams, on a Raspberry Pi driven RGB LED matrix.
 An LED matrix panel (also called a Dot led matrix or dot matrix) is a panel of LEDs used to build huge displays as you see in arenas, malls, time square, etc...